 Leadership and Management has also shown improvement, with the inspection team noting that 'Senior leaders have a clear vision for the future development of the school.
 They have made an excellent start on the amalgamation of both schools...morale is high and the most recent improvement plans show increased rigour and a sharper focus on student outcomes.'

 Governance, which had previously been a particular concern of the Inspection teams, has also shown improvement, with a previous recommendation for wider local representation with an increased range of experience, having been implemented.
-However, there is still no parent representation on the Board of Governors.

 Overall, the inspection team described the strengths of The English College as: